zinzy/zinzy.website-v3/content/posts/2026-03-10-dear-straight-white-mothers.md

 When people tell me "Pick a gender", even "non-binary" feels like too much of a declaration.
 When I look out into the world, and see the social dynamic of various genders with one another, and the ways in which the members of each present, behave, and negotiate, all I can think is:

-I'm a colour-blind in an apparently vividly-coloured world.
+I am colour-blind in an apparently vividly-coloured world.
 I do not understand what you are talking about.

 I'm not a woman, so on International Women's Day, I'm an ally.